 Screen Shot 2019-07-16 at 11.31.03 PM.png

 Junior has played with Dizzy, Dinah, Cannonball––all the greats.
 But it’s not until 1996, that he meets his great love: Gloria Clayborne.
+They quickly marry, she becomes his manager, and they travel the world together, with music at the center of their relationship.

 Then in 2012, Junior has a stroke and develops dementia.
 Although his musical abilities are still impeccable, Gloria knows their time is limited.
 She’s compelled to consider-- who will he be without the music?
 Who will she be?
 Who will they be together?

-A buoyant pragmatist, Gloria keeps them both on key, but slowly accepts that she cannot control everything with sheer will, as she's done her whole life.
+A buoyant pragmatist, Gloria keeps them both on key, but slowly accepts that she cannot control everything with sheer will.
 Ultimately she is forced to let go and learns to improvise.
-Gloria and Junior’s relationship, in its enduring complexity, imperfection and connection, offers insight into navigating life’s challenges with love and empathy.

 The Filmmakers